 - Active engagement in two or more social media sites.
 LinkedIn is still the most popular social media site for financial advisors, but Facebook, Google+, YouTube and Pinterest are all in the mix.

-On a typical day, a socially active advisor might spend 1 to 1-½ hours managing a social media strategy (or hires a part-time person to do it), which is probably the amount of time he or she might have spent in pre-social-media days on prospecting and managing an outbound marketing campaign.
+On a typical day, a socially active advisor might spend 1 to 1-½ hours managing a social media marketing strategy (or hires a part-time person to do it), which is probably the amount of time he or she might have spent in pre-social-media days on prospecting and managing an outbound marketing campaign.
 The difference is the advisor is now managing an inbound marketing campaign, reaching far more people who share some sort of interest while building more authority and influence in the market.

 Set It and Forget It